The Graduate Research Symposium (photo above from the 2017 Symposium) features scholarly and creative activity of UNCP's graduate students.

 Many thanks to our Office of Sustainability who is helping us pay for poster printing this year!*

-If your work is approved and you are having the poster printed on campus for the our Symposium (paid for by a gift from the Office of Sustainability) you must submit your poster before Tuesday, March 28, at the following link: http://goo.gl/GsbJnc (see directions on link).
+If your work is approved and you are having the poster printed on campus for the our Symposium (paid for by a gift from the Office of Sustainability) you must submit your poster AT LEAST ONE WEEK prior to symposium at the following link: http://goo.gl/GsbJnc (see directions on link).

 A new category for students whose research can't be properly portrayed on a poster.
 Students submit their paper two weeks prior to the symposium.